The 7 Best Portable Pellet Grills for Grilling & Smoking On the Go

 If there’s a portable pellet grill that you really like the look of, but it’s missing a certain key feature, it’s always worth looking at what optional accessories can be bought for it.

-For instance, the Traeger Tailgater owners can purchase an additional front folding shelf that makes it easier to prep and store food on.
+For instance, the Traeger Tailgater owners can purchase an additional front folding shelf (among other accessories) that makes it easier to prep and store food on.
 Other models have a more expensive option that does include WiFi.

 It’s always worth looking into what additional you can add to your grill before discounting a certain model for lack of features.